bhaskarbotcha4/bhaskarbotcha4/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Lawrence Livermore National Laboratory as a graduate intern
 -  :man_student:  I’m a graduate student in Industrial & Systems Engineering from Texas A&M University
+- 🍎 Ex-Machine Learning Engineer Intern at Apple
+- 🔭 Worked at Lawrence Livermore National Laboratory Target Fab lab as a graduate intern